erfianugrah/video-resizer/docs/reference/configuration-schema.md

 - There's a single source of truth for TTL configuration
 - Path pattern TTLs are consistently used for matching URLs
 - The system is more intuitive and easier to maintain

+### KV Chunking Support

+The configuration now includes support for KV chunking, which allows storing videos larger than Cloudflare KV's 25MB limit:

+1. **Added `cache.kvChunking` section**: Configuration options for chunking large videos
+2. **Default chunking settings**: Pre-configured with optimal values for most use cases
+3. **Size thresholds**: Configurable limits for when to apply chunking
+4. **Performance settings**: Options to control parallel fetches and timeouts

 ## Video Configuration